Federal income tax brackets · Tax year 2025 (filed)

 What is the difference between marginal and effective tax rate in 2025?

 Your marginal rate is the rate on your last dollar of income (your highest bracket).
 Your effective rate is your total tax divided by total income — it is always lower because earlier dollars are taxed at lower rates.
-For $75,000 in 2025, the marginal rate is 22% but the effective rate is only 15.2%.
+For $75,000 of taxable income in 2025, the marginal rate is 22% but the effective rate is only 15.2%.

 Did tax brackets change from 2024 to 2025?